ichatz/wiseml/README.md

 		...
 	</settings>

 Note that you should provide two profiles one for the main sources and one for the test resources.
+Configuration is now stored in jar using `mvn package`.

 Simple execution:
 ======